ni/nimi-python/docs/niscope/class.rst

         Specify the sampling rate for the acquisition in Samples per second.
         Valid Values:
-        The combination of sampling rate and min record length must allow the  digitizer to sample at a valid sampling rate for the acquisition type specified  in :py:meth:`niscope.Session.ConfigureAcquisition` and not require more memory than the  onboard memory module allows.
+        The combination of sampling rate and min record length must allow the  digitizer to sample at a valid sampling rate for the acquisition type specified  in :py:meth:`niscope.Session.configure_acquisition` and not require more memory than the  onboard memory module allows.

-        .. note:: One or more of the referenced methods are not in the Python API for this driver.

         The following table lists the characteristics of this property.